JoergStrebel/MachineLearningEngineerND/capstone_proposal/proposal.md

 ([Link](https://en.wikipedia.org/wiki/Dollar_cost_averaging)) in combination with a buy-and-hold strategy ([Link](https://en.wikipedia.org/wiki/Buy_and_hold)).
 In essence, the investor buys each month investment products for a constant amount of money and then holds these products indefinitely.
 Such a strategy would typically be found with long-term investors building a retirement portfolio.
+At the end of the trading period, the strategy yields a portfolio of funds and the remaining budget, which can be added together to give the total value in €.
+This value is the benchmark for my reinforcement learning agent to beat; my RL agent will also produce a portfolio of funds with a total value.
+[Wang et al. - Deep Q-trading][7] also use a buy-and-hold strategy as a benchmark for their q-learning trading system.

 This strategy minimizes risk, but it may also overlook opportunities and does not take advantage of the market direction.
 The benchmark strategy is implemented in the same programming framework as the RL agent and it is compared on the same data from the same financial products over the same time period.

-[Wang et al. - Deep Q-trading][7] also use a buy-and-hold strategy as a benchmark for their q-learning trading system.

 ### Evaluation Metrics
 The evaluation happens on a subset of the available historic data, the test set.
 The two investment strategies are evaluated using the stock data in this test set.
 The stock data contains one time series of prices per day per fund, so there are no categorical attributes and no risk of imbalanced classes.
 All three funds time series are available on the complete time period under investigation.

+It must be noted that the action space is continuous as the agent can sell and buy real-valued amount of shares (under a budget constraint).
+The agent is supposed to detect/learn the more favorable action - that's the goal of reinforcement learning.
+So the agent might learn a highly imbalanced strategy, i.e. it might buy more than it might sell or hold.
+When the agent sees climbing share prices, it will be more inclined to buy stock, as it expects more reward from it.
+In a bull market, the actions will be imbalanced towards buying.
+The actions of the agent are part of the input training set of the critic neural network.
+To counter the effect of imbalanced and self-reinforcing strategies, two measures are taken:

+- a noise function is introduced, that leads the agent to try out random behaviour
+- the experience replay buffer is queried in a random fashion so that temporal correlations are broken.

 The metric to compare both strategies will be the total value increase after the test period, i.e. how much has the total value of the portfolio increased using either one of the trading strategies.
 You can then calculate the percentage increase based